paug/android-makers-2018/_posts/2017-12-12-call-for-paper-type-of-talk-explained.markdown

 Workshops about development, design, IoT, agility, etc. are all really encouraged.

 **Makers Area**<br />
-For half a day (morning or afternoon), you will be invited to showcase your project on a booth.
+For half a day (morning or afternoon), or more, you will be invited to showcase your project on a booth.
 We will let you setup your stand the way you want and do the demo you want.
-The both should be about 2 square meters.
+The booth should be about 2 square meters.
 Don’t forget!
 If you're ready to do a demo of your work, chance is that you have something interesting to share in a 20 or 40 minutes talk or a workshop.
 So go submit a subject, we’re waiting for you :).

 Android Makers is an event organized for you devs and makers.
 It's the perfect opportunity to seize your chance to jump onstage and become a speaker.
 We really hope to see lots of talks, propositions and new names.